etayluz/MovieBrowser/README.md

 - Swift 5+
 - CocoaPods or Swift Package Manager (SPM) for dependency management.

-## Libraries and Tools Used
-- Kingfisher: For image loading, caching, and displaying images from URLs.
-- SwiftUI: For the user interface.
-- Combine: For reactive programming, handling async data streams.
-- NavigationStack: For handling navigation between views.

 ## Installation

 You can install **MovieBrowser** by cloning this repository and opening it in Xcode.